Learn! Access our knowledge bank

 11.15.
 Does the BeatBox have a heating/cooling function?

 The BeatBox does not have heating or cooling options.
 The BeatBox operates at room temperature.
+For workflows that require cooling during homogenization, samples can be temporarily cooled with cooling racks from other suppliers.
+Please contact us at info@preomics.com for more information.

 11.16.
 Can the BeatBox be operated in a cold room?

 Unfortunately, this is not possible.
-The BeatBox should be operated at an ambient temperature of 18-28 °C.
+The BeatBox should be operated at an ambient temperature of 18-28 °C. For workflows that require cooling during homogenization, samples can be temporarily cooled with cooling racks from other suppliers.
+Please contact us at info@preomics.com for more information.

 11.17.
 Is the sample heated during homogenization in the BeatBox?